-GCC companies based in Kuwait wholly owned by citizens of the GCC are not subject to CIT.
-While companies with foreign ownership or mixed ownership are subject to CIT to the extent of the non-GCC share of interest.
+GCC companies based in Kuwait wholly owned by citizens of the GCC are not subject to Corporate Income Tax.
+While companies with foreign ownership or mixed ownership are subject to Corporate Income Tax to the extent of the non-GCC share of interest.

-Profits from the following sources are subject to CIT:
+Profits from the following sources are subject to Corporate Income Tax: